QITI/QITI-Website/content/members/Gail-Bender.md

 previousInstitution:
 currentInstitution:
 tags:
-  - "adminAssistant"
   - "g3bender"
 ---

-In her role as IQC Research Finance Coordinator, Mr. Gail Bender is the administrative assistant for the group.
+In her role as IQC Research Finance Coordinator, Ms. Gail Bender is the administrative assistant for the group.

 https://uwaterloo.ca/institute-for-quantum-computing/contacts/gail-bender